secML/secML.github.io/src/content/post/class7.md

 +++
 date = "20 Mar 2018"
 draft = false
-title = "Class 7: Biases in ML & Discriminatory Advertising" author = "Team Gibbon" slug = "class7"
+title = "Class 7: Biases in ML, Discriminatory Advertising" author = "Team Gibbon" slug = "class7"
 +++

 ## Motivation
-Machine learning algorithms are playing more and more important roles in many critical decision making tasks.
-However, studies reveal that machine learning models are subject to biases, some of which stem from natural biases in human world.
+Machine learning algorithms are playing increasingly important roles in many critical decision making tasks.
+However, studies reveal that machine learning models are subject to biases, some of which stem from historical biases in human world that are captured in training data.
 Understanding potential bias, identifying and fixing existing bias can help people design more objective and reliable decision making systems based on machine learning models.

-## Investigating Ad Transparency Mechanisms in Social Media: A Case Study of Facebook’s Explanations
+## Ad Transparency
-> Andreou, Athanasios, et al. "Investigating ad transparency mechanisms in social media: A case study of Facebook’s explanations."
-NDSS, 2018. [[PDF]](http://wp.internetsociety.org/ndss/wp-content/uploads/sites/25/2018/02/ndss2018_10-1_Andreou_paper.pdf)
+> Athanasios Andreou, Giridhari Venkatadri, Oana Goga, Krishna P. Gummadi, Patrick Loiseau, Alan Mislove. _Investigating Ad Transparency Mechanisms in Social Media: A Case Study of Facebook’s Explanations_.
+NDSS, 2018. [[PDF]](http://wp.internetsociety.org/ndss/wp-content/uploads/sites/25/2018/02/ndss2018_10-1_Andreou_paper.pdf) (All images below are taken from this paper.)

 ### What are ad transparency mechanisms in social media？

-Transparency mechanisms are solutions for many privacy complaints from users and policy makers.
+Transparency mechanisms are solutions for many privacy complaints from users and regulators.
 Users have little understanding of what data the advertising platforms have about them and why they are shown particular ads.
-The transparency mechanisms in Facebook are "Why am I seeing this?" botton that provides  users with an explanation of why they were shown a particular ad (ad explanations), and an Ad Preferences Page that provides users with a list of attributes Facebook has inferred about them and how (data explanations).
-In Twitter, there are similar transparency mechanisms.
-You can also see "Why am I seeing this?" botton that provides  users with an explanation of why they were shown a particular ad (ad explanations) in Twitter.
+The transparency mechanisms provided by Facebook are (1) the "Why am I seeing this?" button that provides users with an explanation of why they were shown a particular ad (_ad explanations_), and (2) an Ad Preferences Page that provides users with a list of attributes Facebook has inferred about them and how (_data explanations_).
+Twitter offers similar transparency mechanisms, including a "Why am I seeing this?" botton that provides  users with an explanation of why they were shown a particular ad (ad explanations) in Twitter.

 ### What did this paper do?

-This paper mainly did an investigation and analysis of ad explanations, or why users see a certain ad and an investigation of data explanations, or how data is inferred about a user, which is strongly related to the ad transparency mechanisms in Facebook.
-This paper first introduced how ad platform in facebook works and then evaluate the two transparency mechanisms we introduced before with some properties.
+This paper reports on an investigation and analysis of ad explanations (why users see a certain ad), and an investigation of data explanations (how data is inferred about a user), which is strongly related to the ad transparency mechanisms in Facebook.
+This paper first introduced how ad platform in Facebook works and then evaluate the two transparency mechanisms we introduced before with some properties.

 ### The Ad platform in Facebook